soniamartis/kafka/important_properties.md

 - in above diagram, the property is set to 2
 - If  the data is in sync on atleast 2 brokers for a partition, then things are good
-- If data is in sync on less than the specified number of replicas, then kafka will prevent the producer from producing data on that partition, the consumers can continue reading data from the partitions
+- If data is in sync on less than the specified number of replicas, then kafka will prevent the producer from producing data on that partition (when acks=all), the consumers can continue reading data from the partition
 - This property if not set correctly, means that your producer might not be able to send the messages to the partition at all
-- Min-in0sync replicas = N - X
+- Min-insync replicas = N - X
   - N : replication factor
   - X : The maximum number of broker failures you want the topic to tolerate for writes.
 - This property is used to determine the number of replicas that must ack the message when acks = all